discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 Number 3 is the Discourse default &ndash; that's [Creative Commons BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).

- If that's not what you want, please see our [admin User Content Licensing](/admin/site_contents/tos_user_content_license) page for a brief form that will let you cut and paste your decision into section #3 of the [Terms of Service](/tos#3).
+ If that's not what you want, edit the [Terms of Service](/tos) to taste via the edit link at the top.

 ### Building Your Community